 SafeAssign anti-plagiarism tool

-One last thing: After performing a course copy or moving an individual SafeAssignment to another course, an additional step is needed to activate the SafeAssignment in the new course.
+Also, after performing a course copy or moving an individual SafeAssignment to another course, an additional step is needed to activate the SafeAssignment in the new course.
 From the Control Panel, click Course Tools, then SafeAssign, then SafeAssignments, then Synchronize This Course to establish the link between the SafeAssignment and the Central SafeAssign server.

 Accessibility issues in Bb 9.1